Call for country-of-origin labels on processed meat

 Raymond pointed to a recent Which? survey, which revealed that 80% of people thought that country-of-origin labelling was important for meat and poultry.
 The survey also showed that consumers believed it was important for product labels to show where meat was bred and reared (74%) as well as where it was produced and processed (77%).

 “The current guidelines are clearly not working.
-There are loopholes in the current legislation leading to clear cases of misleading labelling – such as giving the last place of processing (for example for ham) and the place a product was packed in (for example for cheese) – that finally need to be tightened up,” he said.
+There are loopholes in the current legislation leading to clear cases of misleading labelling – such as giving the last place of processing (eg for ham) and the place a product was packed in (eg for cheese) – that finally need to be tightened up,” he said.